zhongpc/zhongpc.github.io/opening.md

 ---

-We are currently "vibe hiring" 🚀
+We are currently <strong>"vibe hiring"</strong> for future team members 🚀

-Our focus is finding future team members who share our deep interest in materials modeling and the broader world of AI4Science.
-We throw out the standard checklist.
-We don’t care about the traditional labels of PhD versus postdoc, and we place no constraints on specific skills or publication count.
+We are throwing out the standard checklist.
+We value people over productivity or career stage.
+There are no constraints on specific technical skills, publication counts, or whether you fit into a "PhD" or "postdoc" box.
 You are welcome to get in touch if you agree with our group values:

 <!-- You are welcome to get in touch if you agree with our group values: -->
 * <span style="color: darkred">Our group is grounded in kindness, and we strive to create an inclusive environment.</span>